memgraph/docs/products/memgraph/v0.51.0/how_to_guides/import-data.md

 `true` to import a `True` boolean value.
 All other text values are treated as a boolean value `False`.

-If you want to import an array of values you can do so by appending `[]` to any of the above types.
+If you want to import an array of values, you can do so by appending `[]` to any of the above types.
 The values of the array are then determined by splitting the raw CSV value using the array delimiter (`--array-delimiter` flag) character.

 Assuming that the array delimiter is `;`, the following example:
 ```plaintext